Link-/pblog/_posts/2020-06-08-aws-step-functions-think-again.md

 This is the simplest of the uses cases.
 Let's assume you have a system running maybe on [EC2](https://aws.amazon.com/ec2/) and you'd like to take backups every 12 hours.
 You don't have a backup management system and you'd like some way to orchestrate the steps needed to generate a backup and store it in a low cost storage system or service.

-You look at AWS Step Functions and think that, awesome, this service can help you achieve that.
-You can have a state machine created with a Lambda calling an API of your system to generate a backup.
+You look at AWS Step Functions and think: "Awesome, this service can help you achieve that".
+You can have a state machine, created with a Lambda, calling an API of your system to generate a backup.
 Then you'd like your workflow to check if the backup was successfull or not and wait a certain amount of time before you, for example, send an email to a group notifiying them of the backup's outcome.
 Using [CloudWatch](https://aws.amazon.com/cloudwatch/) events you can schedule that state machine to run every 12 hours.

 The workflow will look something like this: